-a) During the term of this Agreement, Contractor shall ensure its QHPs provide the benefits and services at the cost-sharing and actuarial cost levels described in the Covered California Patient-Centered Benefit Plan Designs as approved by the Board for the applicable Plan Year.
-Contractor must notify and receive approval from Covered California for deviations from the Patient-Centered Benefit Plan Designs during the annual certification process.
-Covered California may approve, on a case-by-case basis, Contractor's request to deviate from the Board approved Patient-Centered Standard Benefit Plan Designs during the term of this Agreement.

-b) During the term of this Agreement, for any Plan Year that the cost of the cost-sharing reduction program is built into the premium for Contractor's Silver-level QHPs, Contractor shall offer a non-mirrored Silver-level plan, that is not a QHP, outside of Covered California that complies with the benefits and services at the cost-sharing and actuarial cost level described in the plan design at Attachment 3 ("Silver 70 Off-Exchange Plan, Non-Mirrored Silver Plan Design").
+- a) During the term of this Agreement, Contractor shall ensure itsoffer the QHPs-identified in Attachment 11.5 c) -- "Contractor's QHP List" and provide the benefits and services at the cost-sharing and actuarial cost levels described in the Covered California Patient-Centered Benefit Plan Designs as approved by the Board for the applicable Plan Year. , and , Contractor is responsible for notifying and receivingmust notify and receive approval from Covered California for deviations from the Patient-Centered Benefit Plan Designs during the annual certification process. shall notify Covered California when seeking approval for a standard deviationCovered California may approve, on a case-by-case basis, Contractor's request to deviate from the Board approved Patient-Centered Standard Benefit Plan Designs during the term of this Agreement. - b) During the term of this Agreement, for any Plan Year that the cost of the cost-sharing reduction program is built into the premium for Contractor's Silver-level QHPs, Contractor shall offer a non-mirrored Silver-level plan, that is not a QHP, outside of Covered California that complies with the benefits and services at the cost-sharing and actuarial cost level described in the plan design at Attachment 3 ("Silver 70 Off-Exchange Plan, Non-Mirrored Silver Plan Design").
 This plan must not have any rate increase or cost attributable to the cost of the cost-sharing reduction program.